 The gift created a dilemma, for I knew the guide could not afford to give such a generous gift, but neither would he accept payment from me.
 What to do?
 I sold the purses and sent him the proceeds.
 Done! ....
 Or not....
 Because a month later, an even larger parcel arrived from India, containing even MORE purses.

-"Why didn't you keep the money?"
+I was puzzled.
+"Why didn't you just keep the money?"
 I asked.
 He explained "If you give one person the money, then only one person benefits.
-But if you take that money and use it to buy more purses, then all the people who make the purses and their families benefit, and you receive their blessings and thanks."
+But if you use the money to buy more purses, then all the people who make the purses and their families benefit, and you receive their blessings and thanks."

 I could use some blessings and thanks, couldn't we all?
 I was in....

 I asked how I could help.

 If the world cannot come to India, then India must go to the world.
 I created this website for the artisans, so that the whole world would see their amazing work, and to provide them economic diversity and stability.

 I am inspired by the amazing talent and creativity of the zardozi artisans of India.
 I am on a mission to share the beauty and complexity of zardozi embroidery with the world and to preserve this remarkable art form.

 It gives me great joy that, because of your support through this website, the embroiderers in the atelier have all returned to their beloved embroidery.
 And we continue to support over 100 families with donations of much needed food staples.

 When you purchase an item from our artisans, you receive not only a stunning work of art that makes you feel beautiful and confident, you also receive the blessings and thanks of the artisans, for investing in their talent, for honoring their legacy, for providing their livelihood, and for ensuring the continuity of their craft.